How did you start with SEO?

 Any upcoming webinars?

 Best to ask Anton over at SEMrush!
-I’ve done a lot of webinars with Anton over the years and they have always been great both content, but especially technically, and very well organised too!… Infact I am still not sure if Anton is actually SEMrush AI or a real person….
-A debate that continues.
+I’ve done a lot of webinars with Anton over the years and they have always been great both content, but especially technically, and very well organised too!… In fact I am still…

 I do a couple of private webinars each month for businesses looking to learn more about digital marketing.
 These are often small groups looking to learn something specific, although i have done a couple of company wide, 1000+ people, before.